timlautk/BCD-for-DNNs/Keras/README.md

 CIFAR-10 Dataset Test Accuracy after 100 epochs: 46.36% (Residual Connection; mean squared loss), 47.03% (MLP; mean squared loss), 54.5% (MLP; cross-entropy loss)

-Other Optimizers such as RMSprop, Adagrad, Adadelta, Adam, Adamax, Nesterov Adam, or those available in native TensorFlow can also be used for experiments.
+Other optimizers such as RMSprop, Adagrad, Adadelta, Adam, Adamax, Nesterov Adam, or those available in native TensorFlow can also be used for experiments.
 (Left for future work)